 The charity’s governing document states that the number of trustees must not fall below three, which the commission said could mean the trustees have been acting while inquorate.

-Potential conflicts of interest have also been identified about whether some connected party transactions have been properly authorised, the commission said.
+Potential conflicts of interest have also been identified, with a lack of clarity over whether some connected party transactions were properly authorised, the commission said.

 The commission’s inquiry will therefore focus on whether the trustees have complied with their legal duties, the administration of the charity, whether the trustees have adequately managed the charity’s finances and whether they have complied with previous regulatory guidance.

-A spokesman for the charity denied any wrongdoing and said the inquiry was mainly focused on the accounts being late over the last few years.
+A spokesman for the charity denied any wrongdoing and said the inquiry was mainly focused on the accounts being late over the past few years.

-The spokesman also said the charity was cooperating with the commission.
+The spokesman said the charity was cooperating with the commission.